grinnell-cs/csc151-dh/_labs/mathlan.md

 * A page you create.

 To establish your base page within Firefox, bring up the primary Firefox menu from the menu bar by clicking on the icon with three lines in the upper-right-hand corner of the window.
-Then select the **Preferences** operation.
-A pop-up window appears, allowing you to configure many features of the general appearance of Firefox.
-Choose the **General** option, if it has not been chosen already.
-The rectangle labeled Home Page contains the URL of some document that serves as the default.
-Replace the contents of this rectangle with the URL of your choice.
+Then select the **Settings** operation.
+You should then see a new screen that permits you to configure many aspects of Firefox.
+Click the **Home** button on the left.
+In the home settings screen, you should see a section labeled **New Windows and Tabs**, the first entry of which is "Homepage and new windows".
+Click on **Firefox Home (Default)**.
+Select **Custom URLs...**.
+Paste in one of the recommended URLs.
 (This does not have to be a permanent change; you can change your mind about this configuration at any time within Firefox.)

 To erase the current contents of the Home Page Location(s) box, move the mouse pointer to the left of the first character in the